Crawl (2019 film): Design and filming

 Crawl is the first Paramount film to be shot in the country of Serbia.
 Principal photography began in August 2018 and concluded in September after 41 days.
 Maxime Alexandre was the cinematographer.
 The majority of filming took place in the city of Belgrade, particularly on a set located in a warehouse facility for shipping containers in the Port of Belgrade.
 On July 30, 2018, days before production officially began, the set was visited by Serbian President Aleksandar Vučić and United States Ambassador to Serbia Kyle Randolph Scott.
 Vučić said he was "extremely glad" of the studio's decision to film in the country.

 Using Arri Alexa cameras, including an Alexa SXT and an Alexa Mini, the film was shot with Leica Summilux-C lenses and Alura lightweight zooms on a Steadicam and a Technocrane.
 Within the facility, three soundstages were equipped, "the largest one for the exterior house and neighborhood, another for the house exterior and interiors, first and second floor—also used for underwater filming—and a third stage for the basement and roof scenes".
-In an interview, Pepper mentioned that the warehouses used were the size of football fields and that the houses, gas stations, and trees were built on set.
+Pepper mentioned that the warehouses used were the size of football fields and that the houses, gas stations, and trees were built on set.

 Alan Gilmore was the film's production designer.
 To make the usage of water realistic, he watched several photo documentaries from New Orleans to research natural disasters and the effects a hurricane could have on houses without sustainable protection to make sure "it looks exactly right and causes the right damage and the right effects".
 For the main location, a house was constructed inside one of the warehouses and the production crew added a water tank they were able to fill to flood the house as filming progressed.